myappgini/sbm_tvedit/README.md

 # Field editor in table view

+Submodulo para Landini Admin Template for AppGini

-Hello in this oportunity want to leave for your programs an application that will allow you, in the tables view, to quickly edit the fields.
+Application that will allow you, in the tables view, to quickly edit the fields.

 Updating this information via ajax.